 - Eggs– Binds together all of the ingredients for the creamy lemon filling.

 - Honey– A little extra sweetness to balance out the lemon.

 - Cassava flour- This gives the shortbread crust its structure.
 I only use Otto’s brand of cassava flour.
 I use it for everything, not just baking.
-Not all cassava flour is the same and I have found theirs to be the best.
+Not all cassava flour is the same, and I have found theirs to be the best.

 - Ghee– My favorite butter alternative.
 Ghee is simply just clarified butter, meaning the lactose and casein are removed.
 I like to make my own Ghee because it is less expensive than buying it in a store.